Teresa Woodruff

 Using a strengths-based, eclectic approach, Caroline works with individuals of all ages to support them in reaching their personal goals and cultivating a fulfilling life.
 She has experience helping clients navigate anxiety, ADHD, Autism, life transitions, social skills development, and self-esteem challenges.
 Caroline is particularly passionate about working with LGBTQIA+ individuals and neurodiverse clients, and she integrates sustainable self-care practices into her work to promote long-term well-being.

-Caroline has a deep love for reading, particularly fantasy novels.
-She is passionate for music and is in the process of growing her personal record collection.
-A big fan of both Star Wars and Lord of the Rings, she also enjoys yoga and constantly challenges herself by exploring new studios.
-Above all, her favorite way to unwind is by spending time at home, cuddling with her dog.
+Caroline has a deep love for reading, especially fantasy novels.
+She is passionate about music and is currently growing her personal record collection.
+A big fan of both Star Wars and Lord of the Rings, she also enjoys yoga and challenging herself by exploring new studios.
+Above all, her favorite way to unwind is spending time at home cuddling with her dog.

 Casey Wilson